-Advisory: AT R010.
-Corequisite: AT R030L.
+Advisory: AT R010 Corequisite: AT R030L 3 hours lecture weekly

 This course provides technical preparation in the basic skills required to diagnose, adjust, repair, and overhaul the automotive transmission and drive line.
 All phases of transmission diagnosis and repair work will be covered.
 Quality inspection and reassembly procedures will be stressed.
 Preparation for the ASE certification is included.
 Field trips may be required.